pstfni/chopin/docs/guide/queue.md

 # 🔮 Queue

-You cannot shuffle through songs in your queue, so let's create a playlist to do so !
+You cannot shuffle_playlist through songs in your queue, so let's create a playlist to do so !

 The `queue` entrypoint create a playlist from the songs in your queue.